zeek/zeek/frameworks/netcontrol.rst

 backend uses a predicate function to only accept rules with a source address in the 192.168.17.0/24 network; all other rules will be passed on to the debug plugin.
-We manually block a few addresses in the :bro:see:`NetControl::init_done` event to verify the correct functionality.
+We manually block a few addresses in the :zeek:see:`NetControl::init_done` event to verify the correct functionality.

 .. literalinclude:: netcontrol-8-multiple.zeek
    :caption: